Partner Enablement in 2023

-This section explains how to enable a reseller, including the approval, onboarding, and enablement stages.
+This section explains how to enable a partner, including the approval, onboarding, and enablement stages.
 Many resellers (retail is different) will call or email with questions about your partner program.
 Some may need to see the product before they decide.
-Once a reseller decides to come on board, they complete the reseller application, you approve it with an approval email, and you start the onboarding and enablement process.
+Once a reseller decides to come on board, they complete the reseller application, you approve it with an approval email, and you start the onboarding and partner enablement process.

-When the reseller completes the detailed application (it is a job application, not a lead form–so it can contain a LOT of information which helps you to qualify and later profile your resellers).
+When the partner completes the detailed application (it is a job application, not a lead form–so it can contain a LOT of information which helps you to qualify and later profile your resellers).
 That’s the trigger.
 You would then do the following:

 - Review their website.
 Confirm he is a reseller (sometimes prospects will apply to try to find out the reseller margin (it is taught in price negotiation classes)) and that he meets your criteria.

 - Prep the approval email.
 Add the reseller to your portal (they should not be able to add themselves since you have to approve first) and put their login credentials into your letter, provide a link to your Not-For-Resale (NFR software or sometime NFR discounted hardware).
 You may have to add a code to the approval email (often they get a free sample then you convert it to an NFR), any other customization to the template.

 - Send the approval email.
 Here is a sample Reseller – Approval e-mail.

 - Call the reseller immediately.
 The review and approval process should only take minutes.
 Once you send the approval, then IMMEDIATELY call the reseller.
 It typically takes 7 phone calls to catch a reseller at their desk (they are installing, selling, prospecting and are not always at their desk).
 If they applied you know they are at their desks so call quick.
 Welcome them on board and commit them to attend the orientation meeting.

 Part of enabling a partner includes basic orientation.
 The orientation meeting would typically take one hour and you would cover the following: